![]() | ||||||||||||||||||||||

 Fascinating stuff, but then again that may just be me.
 Religion is a touchy subject for a lot of people, and some are comfortable with reading about other religions and some people aren't.
 In order to correctly prepare for the Introduction to World Religions DSST, it's going to be a requirement.
 Keep that in mind if you're looking to approach this exam.

-The IC flashcards cover the material well, and are my primary recommended resource both for speed of study and cost.
+The Quick Prep Sheet for this exam breaks down the information for each religion well and covers everything that has been on the test for us and the visitors who have written in.
 If you're sticking to the free material, then I'd really go over the above sites and then use Snazzlefrag's study guide as a final refresh before taking the exam.
 This isn't a tough exam, but will require you to spend some time and effort on memorization.

 Best of luck!